luxiano3990/flushnet-ai-runner/README.md

 # Flushnet AI Runner - Desktop and Browser Automation AI Agent

-Run browser, terminal, and AI tasks across your machines and remote nodes from one place.
+Run browser, terminal, Apps, and AI tasks across your machines and remote nodes from one place.

 The fastest way to connect a machine, launch a task, watch execution, and get the result from one operator layer.